samfer2359-projects/samfer2359-projects/README.md

 ## Projects

-### CodeCryptix

-Web-based system for code obfuscation and deobfuscation with authentication and secure transformation logic.

 ### NoteQuest

 Web application that converts study notes into MCQ-based quizzes using backend processing and AI-assisted question generation.